jhuston357/nhl-mysql-sync/README.md

 - Synchronize database with the latest NHL data
 - Configurable data refresh intervals
 - Support for historical and current season data
+- Web-based GUI for configuration, manual sync, and monitoring

 ## Requirements